14 Best Business Books to Read in 2021

 by William Nickels (Author), James McHugh (Author), Susan McHugh (Author)

-An excellent introductory book on business development which details some of the fundamental principles with a great deal of clarity.
+An excellent introductory edition on business development which details some of the fundamental principles with a great deal of clarity.
 It is part of a learning program aimed at enhancing the overall understanding of business concepts and their applications in the real world.
-Currently, in its 11th edition, this work has been recognized as a high-quality learning and training resource by educators.
+Currently, in its 11th edition, this work has been recognized as high-quality learning and training resource by educators.
 One of the key advantages afforded to the reader is the kind of accessibility it affords to rather complex concepts, bringing additional value to the work.
 In short, a complete primer on the basic concepts and processes that form a part of business development designed to enhance student performance.

 A highly commendable learning book compiled by expert authors for business students.
 The entire focus is on enhancing the awareness of business concepts and help readers become acquainted with the application of principles in real-world situations.
 Designed to be highly accessible in terms of its language, structure, and approach, this is a valuable introductory work to business studies.<< Get this book >>

-#2 – The Business of Options:
+#6 – The Business of Options

 Time-Tested Principles and Practices (Wiley Finance) Hardcover

 This book looks upon trading in options from a management perspective and analyzes at length what is needed to run an options business.
-Usually, books are written to deal with options trading along with related strategies and techniques from the point of view of a trader, however, looking at it from a business point of view allows this author to bring in broader strategic aspects and how unpredictable human behavior might affect the way things are supposed to work in the real world.
+Usually, books are written to deal with options trading strategies and techniques from the point of view of a trader, however, looking at it from a business point of view allows this author to bring in broader strategic aspects and how unpredictable human behavior might affect the way things are supposed to work in the real world.

 He masterfully deals with things like the statistical basis for successful options trading and balancing profits against managing risks without necessitating a lot of mathematics and instead adopt more of an intuitive approach to the subject as a whole.
 These are some of the things which make this work a value addition in the collection of any professional options trader and especially those looking to manage options trading as a business.